Skip to main content

 3. Attempt 3 — waits 8 seconds, then reconnects

-If all three attempts fail, the connection enters an error state and you’ll see a Reconnect button in the toolbar.
-SSH tunnels have their own independent health monitoring and are automatically re-established if the tunnel process dies.
+After three failures, the connection enters an error state.
+A Reconnect button appears in the toolbar.
+SSH tunnels have independent monitoring and are re-established automatically if the tunnel process dies.

 Manual Reconnect

-If auto-reconnect fails, click the Reconnect button (↻) in the toolbar to manually re-establish the connection.
-For SSH connections, this also recreates the SSH tunnel.
+Click the Reconnect button in the toolbar to retry manually.
+For SSH connections, this also recreates the tunnel.

-The toolbar status indicator shows the current connection state: green for connected, orange for reconnecting, and red for error/disconnected.
+The toolbar status indicator shows connection state: green for connected, orange for reconnecting, red for error/disconnected.

 SQLite connections are file-based and don’t require health monitoring or auto-reconnect.